19 Apr 2020

-This question is no longer accepting new answers because it has been merged with I have very minimal knowledge on investment.
+This post is no longer accepting new comments because it has been merged with I have very minimal knowledge on investment.
 How do I start out for a fresh graduate working on my first job?
 Are there any platforms I can tap on?

 After you have the basic foundation set up, you may consider a basic life insurance plan that covers for death, total & permanent disability, and most importantly for critical illness.